kaisenlinux/golang-github-enumer/README.md

 ```
-$ ./enumer --help
+$ enumer --help
 Enumer is a tool to generate Go code that adds useful methods to Go enums (constants with a specific type).
-Usage of ./enumer:
+Usage of enumer:
         Enumer [flags] -type T [directory]
         Enumer [flags] -type T files... # Must be a single package
 For more information, see: